 What is Decentralised Finance (DeFi)?

-As the world of crypto expands and financial systems evolve, we need to look at one of the most important areas of emerging finance – decentralised finance, or DeFi for short.
+As the world of crypto expands and financial systems evolve, the importance of decentralised finance – or DeFi for short – continues to grow.

 Centralised Finance vs Decentralised Finance

-In centralised finance, money is kept by banks, whose overarching goal is to make more money.
-Centralised finance involves many intermediaries who facilitate the movement of money between parties, with each attaching their own fees for the use of their service.
+In centralised finance, money is mostly custodied and managed by banks, whose overarching goal is to make more money.
+Centralised finance involves intermediaries who facilitate the movement of money between parties, with each attaching their own fees for the use of their service.

-To understand how this financial structure works, we use the example of buying a cup of coffee with your credit card.
-When you purchase your coffee, the charge goes from the merchant to an acquiring bank, which then forwards the card details to the credit card network.
+For example, think about the process of buying a cup of coffee with your credit card.
+When you purchase your coffee, the charge goes from the merchant (barista/cafe) to a bank, who then forwards the card details to the credit card network/payment provider (e.g., Square).

 The network clears the charge and then requests payment from your bank.
 Thereafter, your bank approves the charge and sends approval to the network, through the acquiring bank, back to the merchant.
 Each entity in this chain receives payment for its services because merchants must pay for your ability to use credit or debit cards.

-Through this technology, DeFi can get rid of centralised finance models by allowing anybody to use financial services anywhere, regardless of location and who they are.
+Through this technology, DeFi can challenge centralised finance models by allowing anybody to use financial services anywhere, regardless of the location and who they are.
+When you consider that 1/3 of the world remains ubanked, it becomes apparent just how powerful the financial freedom offered by DeFi could be.

 Peer-to-Peer Lending Lies at the Core of DeFi

 Peer-to-peer (P2P) financial transactions are one of the key aspects behind DeFi.
-A P2P DeFi transaction involves two parties who agree to exchange cryptos for goods or services with a third party involved.
 To fully understand this, we will use the example of obtaining a loan in centralised finance.
-In this case, you would need the bank or another form of lender to apply for one.
-Should you be approved, you would pay interest and services fees for the privilege of using the lender’s services.
-P2P under DeFi does not mean there would be no interest and fees.
-It does, however, mean that you will have many more options since the lender can be from any location across the globe.
+In this case, you would need to apply at the bank or another lender for one.
+Should you be approved, you would pay interest and fees for the privilege of using the lender’s services.

 Some Key Attractions of DeFi for Consumers: